KennyYou/R7InvestigationBulkClose/README.md

 ### Right panel tabs

 - **Status Log** – operation and error messages
-- **Comments** – view comments for selected investigation
+- **Comments** – view comments for selected investigation (You will need to select one ivnestigation then hit refresh)
 - **History** – reusable saved comments

----

-## Data & Privacy Notes

-- This tool can display and store operational data (e.g., assignee emails, org ID, and comment history) in local settings.
-- Protect workstation access and local config files appropriately.
-- Avoid sharing screenshots that may reveal sensitive investigation details.

 ---